JasonZ-Git/JasonTechnology/git-books/Daily_Thinking.md

 20 March,2021
 -------------
-Cloud Summary - Amazon Cloud is very nice, but I feel it becomes more of a luxary thing - It is not developer friendly.
+Cloud Summary - Amazon Cloud is very nice, but I feel it becomes more of a luxury thing - It is not developer friendly.
-To get a deeper understand, a summary of AWS features and comparation is needed, together with a check on the existing cloud provider, especially community driven cloud prover.
+To get a deeper understand, a summary of AWS features and comparison is needed, together with a check on the existing cloud provider, especially community driven cloud prover.

 05 March, 2021
 -------------